DanielV-source/waf_game/README.md

 # Walk & Fight Game - [MUEI - APM]
 This is a simple game of memorization and mental agility for Android made in Unity, where you need to avoid magic balls thrown by a goblin and use your magic wisely to slow down the attacks and throw your ultimate at the right moment.
 Be careful, as highlighted magic balls deal double damage.
-Have fun!"
+Have fun!

 * Author: Daniel Vicente Ramos